AsimKhan2019/Resturant-Scanner/USERGUIDE.md

 ### 3.1 Visual Studio
 To run the app from Visual Studio, make sure that you first have developer settings enabled on your phone.
 Connect your phone to your computer.
 If your phone is connected then it will show up in the run menu within Visual Studio.
 Click on the connected phone that displays and the app will start running on your device.

+The build can have 2 modes - the release or debug mode.
+When we run the app on the phone in debug mode, Visual Studio will track the app when running on the phone and it will print out all of the user's actions in the output shell.
+When the app runs in release mode, it will be deployed on the phone without Visual Studio tracking the user's actions.

 ### 3.2 Android (APK)
 On top of running the app straight from Visual Studio, it can also be compiled and distributed as an Android Application Package (APK).
 We will send this file over to you via Slack before the project deadline date (20/3/20).
 This file can then be downloaded from Slack and installed directly on to your Android device.